paulvee/pigpio-serial-bb-examples/README.md

 Both devices send out complete ASCII strings, but the bb_serial_read() function captures data (in binary form) about every millisecond in a cyclic buffer.
 The library provides whatever is in that buffer when the function is called.
 This low-level function does not capture a whole string, but provides chunks of whatever data was was captured.
 The provided examples capture the chuncks of data and provide whole strings for further processing.

+The project these examples are used in can be found here : https://github.com/paulvee/GPSDO-Monitoring